Quantifying the COVID19 infection risk due to droplet/aerosol inhalation: Methods

 \subsection{Droplet modeling parameters}

 Numerical simulation of droplet dispersion requires three main input parameters - a) the distribution of the droplet diameter and a count of the droplet number ejected from the mouth, b) the flow profile of the expiratory event in consideration such as speaking or coughing, c) the average area of the mouth opening.
 Data on the droplet size distribution and the number of droplets for speech as well as cough have been widely reported in literature\cite{loudon67,chao09,asadi2019,xie09}.
 The distribution and the droplet number reported for speaking in these studies varies significantly.
 The droplet concentration ($ \# $/L), a proxy for droplet number, for speaking reported by Duiguid, Loudon and Roberts, and Chao et al. are 3.72, 223.25 and 150.8\cite{duguid46,loudon67,chao09}, respectively.
 The difference in the reported droplet size distribution is also as disparate as the data on droplet number.
-The diameter corresponding to the highest droplet count reported by Loudon and Roberts was 6 $ \mu $m, this value in the study of Duguid and Chao et al. is about 12 $ \mu $m, on the other hand, Xie et al.\cite{xie09} report a value as high as 50 $ \mu $m.
-As there is so much variation in the number and distribution of droplet size in this work we adopt a combination of distribution Duguid\cite{duguid46} and Xie et al.\cite{xie09}.
-The distribution of droplet diameter adopted in this work is shown in Fig.~\ref{fig:droplet-dist-flow}.
+The diameter corresponding to the highest droplet count reported by Loudon and Roberts was 6 $ \mu $m, this value in the study of Duguid and Chao et al. is about 12 $ \mu $m, on the other hand, Xie et al.\cite{xie09} report a value as high as 50 $ \mu $m. {As there is so much variation in the number and distribution of droplet size in this work we adopt a combination of distribution Duguid\cite{duguid46} and Loudon $ \& $ Roberts \cite{loudon67}.
+The distribution adopted in this work essentially follows that of Duiguid \cite{duguid46} with a modification to the number count corresponding to $ 70\mu m $ diameter by doubling it to include the effect of the peak of Loudon $ \& $ Roberts distribution which occurs around $ 70 \mu m $.
+This distribution is shown in Fig.~\ref{fig:droplet-dist-soft}.
+Assuming that the droplet distribution reported for speaking in \cite{duguid46,loudon67} are for casual or soft speech, we alter the distribution in Fig~\ref{fig:droplet-dist-soft} for a loud speaking scenario as follows.
+The droplet count for diameters less than $ 20 \mu m $ are increased by a factor of 1.5, droplets larger than $ 70 \mu m $ are increased by a factor of 7, and the remaining droplets are increased by a factor that linearly increases from 1.5 to 7 as the diameter is increased from $ 20 \mu m $ to $ 70 \mu m $.
+The distribution of droplet diameter for loud speaking adopted for the numerical simulations in this work is shown in Fig.~\ref{fig:droplet-dist-flow}. }